|

 Tack Placement into the Anteroinferior Glenoid.
 Published in the journal,

-quantified the limitations of arthroscopically inserting devices designed to
+limitations of arthroscopically inserting devices designed to re-attach torn

-re-attach torn ligaments in unstable shoulders.
+ligaments for unstable shoulders.
 Most shoulder dislocations occur in an

-anterior direction - i.e., they "go out the front."
+anterior direction.
 Shoulders that suffer recurrent anterior dislocations

 usually have torn or loose anterior ligaments.
 Traditional open surgical